-Take a look at the sides of your driveway after heavy rain.
+Take a look at the sides of your after heavy rain.
 Do you see puddles or pooling along the edge?
-Creating a stone edge along your driveway can help.
+Creating a edge along your can help.
 Try digging out a shallow trench that is about a foot wide.
 Then fill it with river rocks.
 You could just throw them in, or you could artfully arrange them.
-The next time it rains, the water will flow off of your driveway and through the rocks to disperse better.
+The next time it rains, the water will flow off of your and through the rocks to disperse better.

 5. Natural Stone Edging

-If you love the look of nature, then consider using natural stones for your edging.
+If you love the look of nature, then consider using natural stones for your landscape edging.
 These are rocks that are irregular in shape, color, and size.
 This will give your landscaping a more natural and rustic look.
 Natural rocks will help you define your landscaping without it looking too manicured.

 Placing natural stones is not easy.
 This is a deceptively challenging task and will be time-consuming as you repeatedly try different stones to build a cohesive border.
 It takes a lot of effort to make natural stonework look effortless.